Three Lives of Over-the-Rhine

 The piece is created from eight individual woodcuts.

-A huge thank you to the Cincinnati History Library and Archives, which supplied my source material that inspired the piece, see examples below
+A big thank you to the Cincinnati History Library and Archives for helping me gather the source material that inspired this piece.
+See examples below.